shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     ![](../media/lab-03/image25.png)

     We will be navigated to the Visual query editor.
 Let's now save this query as a view.

-    **Note**: All the steps we performed using Power Query editor can be performed using Visual query editor as well.
+    >**Note:** All the steps we performed using Power Query editor can be performed using Visual query editor as well.

 30. From the Visual query editor menu select **Save as view**.